SecureDataLabs/44Con-2018-Sysmon/config/GPO_Config.md

 ![GPO_config_5](https://github.com/SecureDataLabs/44Con-2018-Sysmon/blob/Rustycoin/config/images/GPO_config_5.png)

- - On the window that opens click Browse, Advanced and then Find Now.
-Scroll down and select the Event Log Readers group and then click OK until the Event Log Readers Properties window is visible.
+ - On the window that opens click `Browse`, `Advanced` and then `Find Now`.
+Scroll down and select `Event Log Readers` and then click `OK` until the `Event Log Readers properties` window is visible.

 ![GPO_config_6](https://github.com/SecureDataLabs/44Con-2018-Sysmon/blob/Rustycoin/config/images/GPO_config_6.png)

-- On Event Log Readers Properties click Add then type the below in the window that appears and click OK until you are back at the Group Policy Management console --
+- On the `Event Log Readers properties` click `Add` then type the below snippet in the window that appears and click `OK` until you are back at the Group Policy Management console.

 `NT AUTHORITY\\NETWORK SERVICE`